Missing schoolgirls found hiding in nearby cemetery

 CCTV footage had last captured them walking past Wat Mae Ai Luang and Mae Ai Fresh Market around 1am.
 Authorities believed they continued on foot in the direction of nearby villages.

-Search teams comprising police, military personnel, and rescue workers had combed the cemetery earlier that morning but failed to locate the girls.
+Search teams of police, military personnel and rescue workers had combed the cemetery earlier that morning but failed to locate the girls.

-The girls likely decided to hide when they heard the search teams approaching, the source said.

 The source said hunger may have driven the girls out of hiding in search of food later in the day.
 A local resident spotted them and quickly alerted authorities, who responded and brought the girls to safety.